 It has been a busy spring for the Chancellor’s Office, Board of Governors and at campuses around our system as graduation ceremonies celebrate student success in every corner of the state.
-At their meeting just last month the Board of Governors approved a pair of regulatory reforms central to advancing diversity, equity, inclusion and accessibility goals and also took action to improve campus policing practices.
+At their meeting just last month the Board of Governors approved a pair of central to advancing diversity, equity, inclusion and accessibility goals and also took action to improve campus policing practices.

 One change creates the regulatory framework for colleges to work with their community of local stakeholders, including students, faculty, staff, and collective bargaining partners, to incorporate Diversity, Equity, Inclusion and Accessibility competencies and criteria into performance evaluations and tenure review.
 Local district leaders will need to support and provide every employee with professional development and ongoing supports to educate the most diverse student population in California.